thboudale/ssh-run-fork/README.md

       COMMAND: 'Echo $HOSTNAME'
 ```

-Advanced example using a different SSH_KEY and executing a bash script on a remote server:
+Advanced example using a different SSH_KEY and executing a bash script from your repo on a remote server:

 ```yaml
 script: